 You should always buy travel insurance when you go on a trip.
 Injury or illness abroad can end up costing a lot of money.
 It makes no difference if you're 24 or 74; holiday insurance is a must-have.
 Consider the cost of an overnight stay in a hospital, for instance.
-A single night in hospital could cost you £510 in Italy and £2,193 in Canada.
+A single night in hospital could cost you £130 in Belgium or France and around £260 in Luxembourg.

 But if you start looking for cheap travel insurance in your 70s, you may run into issues.
 Standard holiday cover tends to have an upper age limit of 64.
 These policies may also be insufficient because they often exclude pre-existing medical conditions.
 It's not the end of your travel plans, however.
 You can find over 70s travel insurance.

 Travel insurance for over 70s covers your complex health and medical needs.
 You'll get cover for:

 - Medical expenses caused by illness or injury on your travel, including pre-existing medical conditions.

 - The loss, theft or damage of any medical aids and gadgets you need to have with you on your trip.